luizaandrade/stata-docker-test/README.md

 ### Adjust the Dockerfile

-The [Dockerfile](Dockerfile) contains the build instructions.
-A few things of note:

-You may want to adjust the following lines to the Stata version of your choice.
-For released versions and "tags", see [https://hub.docker.com/u/dataeditors](https://hub.docker.com/u/dataeditors).
+The [Dockerfile](Dockerfile) contains instructions to build the container.
+You can adjust it to match your own needs and preferences.

+#### Set Stata version

+To specify the Stata version of your choice, go to [https://hub.docker.com/u/dataeditors](https://hub.docker.com/u/dataeditors), click on the version you want to use (the one you have a license for), then go to "tags" and see what is the latest available tag for this version.
+Then, edit the global `SRCVERSION` to match the desired version and the global `SRCTAG` to match the name of the latest tag.

 ```
 ARG SRCVERSION=17
 ARG SRCTAG=2021-10-13
 ARG SRCHUBID=dataeditors
 ```

+#### Use custom setup do-file

 If you already have a setup file that installs all of your Stata packages, you do not need to rename it, simply change the following line: